On this page:

-The Natural Science program was designed to prepare students to become science teachers.
+The Natural Science program provides interdisciplinary training in the natural sciences, allowing students to make connections, integrate, and cross traditional boundaries.
 The curriculum promotes a holistic view of science that is excellent preparation for teaching at the intermediate school level.
 The program also provides training for students with broad interests who intend to work in interdisciplinary arenas such as environmental science.

-Students in the Natural Science program take courses in a wide spectrum of science subjects, plus complete a minor in one of these subjects.
-The minor gives students an area of specialization.
-Graduates of the Natural Science program often enroll in the UH Hilo secondary teacher licensure program following graduation.
-Other graduates pursue non-teaching careers.
+Students in the Natural Science program take foundational courses in a wide spectrum of science subjects, plus complete a concentration in biology, chemistry, earth science, or physics.
+Graduates of the Natural Science program can enroll in UH Hilo’s teacher certification program or pursue non-teaching careers.

 Goals for Student Learning in the Major